orkblutt/MinerLamp/README.md

 - enhanced displaying of ethminer output - highlighted successful solutions, shares & zero hashrate
 - display useful information for nVidia cards - core temperatures, fan speed, memory and gpu clock, power drawing - a minimum and a maximum from all cards - easy for spotting OC issues.
 - funny option like blinking cards LEDs on share accepted.
-- integrated overclocking of nVidia cards - available soon!
+- integrated overclocking of nVidia cards!
 - integrated pools monitoring - in progress ...

 ## Table of Contents